divio/docs-theme/README.md

 - `nvm use 14`
 - `npm install`
 - `pip install nox`
-- `git submodule update --init --recursive`
-  (or copy https://github.com/divio/divio-cloud-docs as "docs-divio" into the root)
+- copy the documentation source into `docs-divio`

 ## Usage